dionysos-dev/Dionysos.jl/docs/src/reference/System.md

 ```

 ## Controller
-So far, the abstraction-based methods that we use define either piece-wise constant or piecewise-affine controllers.
+So far, the abstraction-based methods that we use define either piecewise-constant or piecewise-affine controllers.

 ```@docs
 Dionysos.System.ConstantController